lukeshiner/tabler/README.rst

 What is tabler?
 ===============

-The tabler package provides the Table class which makes the creation and maniplulation of tabulated data intuitive.
+The tabler package provides the Table class which makes the creation and manipulation of tabulated data intuitive.

 It can:
     + Access spreadsheet files.